LenSys/next-js-evento/README.md

 - Use unary operator (+), convert string to number
 - Use Radix UI for icons
 - Return total count of events with paginated events
+- Use key prop for Suspense to retrigger the suspense component when searchParams change

 ## Install clsx()